kevinamiri/Instructgpt-prompts/readme.md

 ### Merge points or ideas:

 ```
-Can you combine the following points into a single statement:
+Combine the following points into a single statement:
-Can you create a coherent argument from the following points:
+Create a coherent argument from the following points:
-Can you create a conclusion that encompasses the following points:
+Create a conclusion that encompasses the following points:
-Can you create a unified statement that incorporates the following ideas:
+Create a unified statement that incorporates the following ideas:
-Can you find a common thread among the following points:
+Find a common thread among the following points:
-Can you provide a unified perspective on the following points:
+Provide a unified perspective on the following points:
 What's a common theme among the following points:
 What's the common theme among the following points:
 What's the connection between the following points: